aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/warningtype/_index.md

 public class WarningType
 ```

-A utility class providing constants.
 Specifies the type of a warning that is issued by Aspose.Words during document loading or saving.
 ## Fields

 | Field | Description |